Dictyostelium: Social characteristics

-Professor John Tyler Bonner (1920–2019) spent a lifetime researching the slime molds and created a number of fascinating films in the 1940s to show the life cycle; he mostly studied D. discoideum.
+Professor John Tyler Bonner (1920–2019) spent a lifetime researching the slime molds and created a number of films in the 1940s to show the life cycle; he mostly studied D. discoideum.
 In the videos, intelligence appears to be observed as the single cells, after separation, regroup into a cellular mass.
 The time-lapse film captivated audiences; indeed, Bonner when giving conferences stated that the film "always stole the show".
 The video is available on YouTube.

 When the organisms congregate, the mass is made of genetically distinct cells.
 Through natural selection, it is determined which of the organisms' genetic information will be present in future generations.
 The conflict is evidenced by unequal representations of two genetically different clones in spores of a chimera, the reduction of functionality seen in migrating chimeras, and a differentiation inducing factor (DIF) system, akin to poison, that appears to be made of cells forcing others to cease output of genetic information.